 On August 24, 1998, Saline County voters approved a .7 percent millage increase and a quarter-cent countywide sales tax which was extended in August of 2000.
 On Feb.
 21, 2001 construction began on the new Bryant Library, which was dedicated on February 10, 2002.
 On Oct.
 30, 2001 construction began for the new Benton Library, which was dedicated on August 10, 2003.
 The Saline County Library has come a long way from two small rooms in a downtown Benton building in 1931.

 The Saline County Library Board is appointed by the County Judge.
+Board meetings are held on the third Monday every other month unless a special meeting is called, or the date has been moved due to scheduling conflicts.
+Please contact the library to confirm the date and time.
 Each member serves a 5 year term.
 Current members are:

 Library Board Packets